-John Dee in the episode "Only A Dream", where he "operated" on his wife in her dreams, torturing her until she died of fright, shortly after he had found out that she was planning to leave him for another man.
+John Dee in "Only A Dream", where he "operated" on his wife in her dreams via torturing her until she died of right shortly after he had found out that she was planning to leave him for another man.

-Replacement Scrappy: Vixen has been getting some hate for replacing Hawkgirl as Green Lantern's Love Interest.
+Replacement Scrappy: Vixen got some hate for replacing Hawkgirl as Green Lantern's love interest.

-Rescued from the Scrappy Heap: John Stewart was initially greeted with disdain from fans, who either instead wanted the more well-known Hal Jordan or (in a follow-up to "In Brightest Day") Kyle Rayner.
+John Stewart was initially greeted with disdain from fans who either instead wanted the more well-known Hal Jordan or (in a follow-up to "In Brightest Day") Kyle Rayner.
 Not helping was the creators admitting to adding him to the roster solely because of the color of his skin - making him look like merely a Token Minority.
-However, over the course of Season 1, Stewart received a good deal of Character Development - becoming a well-rounded character and a fan favorite, to the point that he started getting some more face time in the comics.
-Years after the show finished, you can find people utterly convinced that John Stewart is the Green Lantern & DC are being racist by "changing" Green Lantern into a white guy for the 2011 film & any video gameappearances, despite Stewart being the third human Lantern introduced in the comics.
+However, over the course of season one, Stewart received a good deal of Character Development - becoming a well-rounded character and a fan favorite, to the point that he started getting some more face time in the comics.
+Years after the show finished, you can find people utterly convinced that John Stewart is the Green Lantern & DC are being racist by "changing" Green Lantern into a white guy for the 2011 film & any video gameappearances, despite Stewart being the fourth human Lantern introduced in the comics.

 Aquaman was also helped by the DCAU, although some of the heavy lifting to rescue him from the Scrappy heap had already been done in comics continuity.
 The DCAU version was Darker and Edgier in all the right ways - one of the few characters that could plausibly appear as a hero or a villain.

-Superman didn't go over very well in the first season due to his redesign and tendency of suffering severely from The Worf Effect.
-It also didn't help that Tim Daly wasn't doing the voice anymore, and there was a distinct lack of follow-up to the way Superman: The Animated Series ended, making the show feel less connected to the DCAU.
-This was rectified in season 2 with the return of Darkseid fully bringing back memories of what he did to Superman last time, also allowing George Newburn to grow more into the role as Superman gets more emotional in the face of his old nemesis.
+Superman initially had a poor reception from fans in the first season due to his redesign and tendency of suffering severely from The Worf Effect.
+It also didn't help that Tim Daly did not reprise his role and there was a distinct lack of follow-up to the way Superman: The Animated Series ended, making the show feel less connected to the DCAU.
+This was rectified in the second season when the return of Darkseid fully bringing back memories of what he did to Superman last time.
+The second season also allowed George Newbern to grow more into the role as Superman gets more emotional in the face of his old nemesis.
 The writers also gave Superman a better design that was more closer to how he looked back in Superman: TAS and prevented him from continuing to suffer from The Worf Effect.

-Ron the Death Eater: Superman got this treatment in JLU's second season, particularly during the Cadmus arc.
-While there were some legitimate criticisms of him becoming more jaded, angry, and eager to jump to conclusions (most notably when he and Captain Marvel destroyed a city to rubble as result of fighting on one another), some fans got so overzealous as to make him out to be the bad guy for every little thing.
+Ron the Death Eater: Superman received this treatment in JLU's second season, particularly during the Cadmus arc.
+While there were legitimate criticisms of him becoming more jaded, angry, and eager to jump to conclusions (most notably when he and Captain Marvel destroyed a city to rubble as result of fighting on one another), some fans got so overzealous as to make him out to be the bad guy for every little thing.
 The most notorious example was when he teamed up with Huntress to rescue The Question from Cadmus where Captain Atom initiated a fight with him by throwing the first punch.
 It should also be noted Atom seemed to ignore the fact that his bosses had obviously been torturing Question.
 Superman beat him to a pulp, but he only did so because Atom had decided My Master, Right or Wrong and was defending himself plus his non-powered (and one severely injured) teammates.
 This turned him into evil incarnate for some fans.

-Strangled by the Red String: John Stewart and Vixen.
+John Stewart and Vixen.
 Vixen had previously only made a handful of silent cameo appearances, but without any buildup or reference to it, she and John are already in a serious relationship by her first speaking role.
 For bonus points, his behavior towards her for most of the show screams "rebound".